-Dr. Cullen is Coordinator of Outreach with the Susan B. Anthony Center, the Director of Diversity and Inclusion for the Clinical and Translational Science Institute at the University of Rochester Medical Center, and Research Associate Professor in the Laboratory of Interpersonal Violence and Victimization at the University of Rochester Medical Center.
+Dr. Cullen is the Assistant Director of the Susan B. Anthony Center, the Director of Diversity and Inclusion for the Clinical and Translational Science Institute at the University of Rochester Medical Center, and Research Associate Professor in the Laboratory of Interpersonal Violence and Victimization at the University of Rochester Medical Center.
 John has a strong commitment to human rights, social justice, and diversity.
 His work involves community outreach, healthcare disparities, and vulnerable populations.
 He has effectively negotiated policy change by bringing together various constituencies and providing a voice for those who often are not empowered to speak on their own behalf due to stigma, shame, or fear of reprisal.
 He worked to add gender identity and gender expression to the University’s non-discrimination policy.
-Through his efforts, Strong Memorial Hospital received national recognition as a leader in LGBT healthcare through the Human Rights Campaign Healthcare Equality Index since 2013.
+Through his efforts, Strong Memorial Hospital has received national recognition as a leader in LGBT healthcare through the Human Rights Campaign Healthcare Equality Index since 2013.
 In addition to being a recipient of the 2014 University of Rochester Presidential Diversity Award, John has received numerous awards and accolades from local, national and international organizations.

 Nick Kasper, Student Assistant

 Nick Kasper is a senior majoring in chemical engineering with a minor in American Sign Language.
 He joined the Susan B. Anthony Center in May 2016.
 Nick recently finished writing a Student Transition Handbook for trans U of R students, and is also working closely with Safe Space to create a “Trans 101” workshop for faculty and staff.
 On campus, Nick is a member of the Midnight Ramblers All-Male A Cappella group and the ASL Club.

 Laura Cowie-Haskell, Student Assistant

 Laura is a junior majoring in anthropology with a minor in psychology at the U of R. She is co-president of Students for a Democratic Society, an organization focused on activism for social justice issues.
 She is also on the executive board of She’s the First, a fundraising and engagement organization for girls’ education, and on the Student Life Committee for the Student’s Association.